Healthy Recipes Blog

 Jump to Recipe Review Recipe

 Surprise!
-At the center of each of these tasty cheese stuffed meatballs hides a cheesy, gooey center.
+At the center of each of these cheese-stuffed meatballs hides a cheesy, gooey center.
 They are so much fun to make and even more fun to eat.
-Plus, they're ready in just 45 minutes!

 Ingredients